n0vabyte/linode-oca-metrics/README.md

 # Linode OCA Monitoring Dashboard
 Montior Linode's one-click marketplace applications with Prometheus and Grafana.
-This small project was created to provide high-level insight on OCA deployment.
+This small project was created to provide high-level insight on OCA deployments.

 # How it works